AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

 Dot/Comma formatting
 --------------------

-For our last example we will take a look at how to format very long numbers so that instead of a continuous line of digits you will get block for 3 digits deparated by a character of your choice.
+For our last example we will take a look at how to **format very long numbers** so that instead of a continuous line of digits you will get block for 3 digits separated by a character of your choice.
 In most of the world this separator tends to be the dot (``.``), while in the USA and other countries the comma (``,``) is used.
-A country-agnostic option could be to simple separate every 3 digits by a space, it is up to you.
+A **country-agnostic** option could be to simple separate every 3 digits by a space, it is up to you.

 The code to do that is available in the :ref:`customJS library<repository>`.
-It is supplied in the form of a function that takes two inputs: the number to be formatted and the separator character.
-If you don't supply a separator, the function defaults to using ``,`` as the separator.
+It is supplied in the form of a **function that takes two inputs**: the number to be formatted and the separator character.
+If you don't supply a separator, the function defaults to using ``,`` as the separator

 Here is the code: